TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

 ## 1. Purpose and Scope

-The **DeployStega Open Interaction Dataset** is an interaction dataset designed to support empirical research on **covert communication mediated by large language models (LLMs)** under **behavioral, routing, and semantic adversaries**.
+The **DeployStega Open Interaction Dataset** is a log-faithful interaction dataset designed to support empirical research on **covert communication mediated by large language models (LLMs)** under **behavioral, routing, and semantic adversaries**.

-The dataset is motivated by the observation that, in realistic enterprise and platform deployments, adversaries primarily observe **application and platform logs** (e.g., audit logs, access telemetry, routing metadata), rather than direct access to message bodies.
-Accordingly, the dataset represents **adversary-visible interaction traces**, capturing *when*, *how*, and *which artifacts* users interact with, while supporting **explicit, auditable linkage to semantic content** through stable references.
+The dataset is motivated by the observation that, in realistic enterprise and platform deployments, adversaries primarily observe **application- and platform-level logs** (e.g., audit logs, access telemetry, routing metadata), rather than direct access to complete message bodies.
+Accordingly, the dataset represents **adversary-visible interaction traces**, capturing *when*, *how*, and *which artifacts* users interact with, while embedding **semantic content directly within interaction metadata** when available.

 The dataset enables rigorous evaluation of:

-- **Behavioral-only adversaries** operating on interaction logs,
+- **Behavioral-only adversaries** operating exclusively on interaction logs,
-- **Semantic-only adversaries** operating on textual artifacts, and
+- **Semantic-only adversaries** operating on textual content embedded in events, and
 - **Cross-layer adversaries** combining behavioral and semantic information.

 The core research contribution is to demonstrate that **semantic-only steganalysis is suboptimal in realistic logging regimes**, and that **behavioral filtering can significantly reduce the cost of semantic inspection** by narrowing attention to a small subset of suspicious interactions.